libmapper/libmapper/doc/tutorials/tutorial_maxmsp_central.md

 A third optional parameter of the `[mapper]` object is a network interface name.
-By default, libmapper will try to guess which network interface to use for mapping, defaulting to the local loopback interface ethernet or wifi is not available.
+By default, libmapper will try to guess which network interface to use for mapping, defaulting to the local loopback interface if ethernet or wifi is not available.
 You can force the object to use a particular interface by using the `@interface` property.